AarneAarebye/ESP32-Multicore/README.md

 ## template
 This is a multicore template incl.
 Task Watch Dog (TWD)
 ## 01 ble_prov
-This is the first extension of the template by BLE Provisioning
+This is the first extension of the multicore template by BLE Provisioning
 ## playgrounds
 ### blink
 A simple synchronized multicore blink example